BeatrixPotter/BeatrixPotter/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on AI/ML
-- 📫 How to reach me - do use "Pull Request"
+- 📫 How to reach me - Use "Pull Request"

 <!---
 BeatrixPotter/BeatrixPotter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.